 In other words, Apple has dropped a tool of proven effectiveness for reasons which are diametrically opposed to what they said twelve months ago.
 And they call this

 deepening its investment

 Apple has not said their original solution was flawed or faulty in any way

-It has simply given in to bullying.
+It has simply given in to bullying although others more cynical than I have whispered that there is likely also a commercial aspect.
+There always is with Apple.
 I would like Apple to name the experts they say they consulted before deciding not to prioritise children’s safety in the way they previously intended.
-Everyone I know who has experience and expertise in online child protection applauded and lauded Apple’s decision.
+Everyone I know who has experience and expertise in online child protection applauded and lauded Apple’s original decision.

-Laughably, the blame is being laid at the door of the backlash that followed Apple’s announcement, a backlash they accept they had no small part in creating because of the way they bungled the communications.
+Laughably, Apple employees are saying the blame for the reversal is being laid at the door of the backlash that followed the company’s announcement, a backlash they accept they had no small part in creating because of the way they bungled the communications.
 But even accepting that as a possible explanation it is barely credible coming from a company of Apple’s size and stature.

 Retaliation of a strange kind